Berry Hill (Berry Hill, Virginia): History

-Berry Hill is a historic home and farm complex located near Danville, Pittsylvania County, Virginia, United States.
 The main house was built in several sections during the 19th and early 20th centuries, taking its present form about 1910.
+Robert Varley Sims inherited it in 1966, and began the process which led it its inclusion on the Virginia landmarks register and ultimately the National Register of Historic Places.

+Architecture

-The original section of the main house consists of a two-story, three-bay structure connected by a hyphen to a 1 1/2-story wing set perpendicular to the main block.
+The property consists of a house and about twenty outbuildings.
+The oldest section of the main house is a two-story, three-bay structure connected by a hyphen to a 1 1/2-story wing set perpendicular to the main block.
 Connected by a hyphen is a one-story, single-cell wing probably built in the 1840s.
 Enveloping the front wall and the hyphen of the original house is a large, two-story structure built about 1910 with a shallow gambrel roof with bell-cast eaves.
 Located on the property are a large assemblage of contributing outbuildings including the former kitchen/laundry, the "lumber shed," the smokehouse, the dairy, a small gable-roofed log cabin, a chicken house, a log slave house, log corn crib, and a log stable.

-It was listed on the National Register of Historic Places in 1980.